phreaknik/phonon-network/README.md

 If the provided phonon corresponds to a null network descriptor, we need to create a Bitcoin transaction to withdraw, as there is no smart contract to manage balances on-chain and this balance is simply encumbered by a type of pay to script hash corresponding to the key held in the phonon.

-Bitcoin withdrawals must unencumber the coins by signing the transaction input, which is fully described by `txId` and `idx` in the phonon.
+Bitcoin withdrawals must unencumber the coins by signing the transaction input, which is fully described by `extraData` in the phonon.
 The following data is then serialized and returned from the card.
 This data can be packaged into a transaction by the interface.
 It is therefore up to the interface to determine the network fee and the recipient!

 > **IMPORTANT NOTE:** *Unlike Ethereum, Bitcoin withdrawal data does **not** include the recipient!
 The recipient must be specified in the transaction output by the interface, making a secure interface like the [Lattice](https://gridplus.io/lattice) more important than it is for Ethereum.*